langroid/langroid/README.md

 The demo showcases just a few of the many features of Langroid, such as:
 - Multi-agent collaboration: `LeaseExtractor` is in charge of the task, and its LLM (GPT4) generates questions to be answered by the `DocAgent`.
-- Retrieval augmented question-answering: `DocAgent` LLM (GPT4) uses retrieval from a vector-store to answer the `LeaseExtractor`'s questions.
+- Retrieval augmented question-answering, with **source-citation**: `DocAgent` LLM (GPT4) uses retrieval from a vector-store to answer the `LeaseExtractor`'s questions, cites the specific excerpt supporting the answer.
 - Function-calling (also known as tool/plugin): When it has all the information it needs, the `LeaseExtractor` LLM presents the information in a structured format using a Function-call.